sampsyo/home/_drafts/adl.md

 [p4fpga]: https://dl.acm.org/doi/10.1145/3050220.3050234
 [ring oscillator]: https://en.wikipedia.org/wiki/Ring_oscillator

-### The Marginal Complexity of Accelerator Design
+### Future Challenges in ADL Design

 As with software languages, there will never be one ADL to rule them all---we need a diversity of options that embrace different language paradigms, strike different trade-offs between performance and productivity, or offer special features for specific application domains.

-In any ADL design, the central challenge is expressing the fundamental concepts in accelerator design that humans need to be aware of---to convey the essential complexity of the task without adding too much accidental complexity.
+In any ADL design, the central challenge is expressing the fundamental hardware concepts that humans need to be aware of---to convey hardware's essential complexity without adding too much accidental complexity.
 In the same way that parallel programming models need to contend with essential concepts like synchronization that do not exist in sequential programming, ADLs will need to design abstractions for the new concepts in hardware implementation that go beyond ordinary parallel programming.